-- no more than 1.8m if the fence has openings • which make it not less than 50% transparent - DS6.3 Solid front fences and walls to 1.8m high are limited to: - where the main private open space is in front of the dwelling
+- no more than 1.8m if the fence has openings which make it not less than 50% transparent - DS6.3 Solid front fences and walls to 1.8m high are limited to: - where the main private open space is in front of the dwelling

-DS8.

-- where private open space fronts the street, the width is limited to a maximum of 75% of the frontage - some surveillance is to be maintained from the dwelling - fences are not to exceed 10m in length without some articulation or detailing to provide visual interest

-Heritage conservation

-- PC7.
-For sites which are within Heritage Conservation Areas, Development is well designed, protects existing heritage items and is compatible with the existing character of the street - DS7.1 Pursuant to the Ashfield LEP 2013 and Part E -Heritage Conservation of this DCP Maintaining the heritage significance of conservation areas/items takes precedence when designing any development - DS7.2 All new Multi Dwelling Housing proposals must demonstrate that they have the potential to contribute to the LGA's housing heritage through their fit with existing significant housing and by the general value of the design as a creative and sensitive solution for the site - DS7.3 Where one or several houses remain in an area which has undergone significant redevelopment, consideration must be given to the contribution of those houses to neighbourhood character particular, an FSR less than that allowed as a maximum under the LEP may be appropriate for land in a heritage conservation area or identified as a heritage items.
-This should be considered as part of a site analysis undertaken at the start of the design process, and a design response formulated accordingly

-FSR

-- PC8.
-FSR is appropriate to its context and does not result in overbearing, significant adverse amenity impacts or out of character development - Maximum FSR complies with the Ashfield LEP 2013 Note: the FSR expressed in the Ashfield LEP 2013 is a maximum.
-Due to certain factors, not all development is appropriate at the maximum allowable FSR.
-In

-Subdivision

-- PC9.
-Subdivision is consistent with the prevailing pattern of lots size shape and width in the street and ensures that subsequent development can comply with relevant key building siting and design provisions such as setbacks - DS9.
-The minimum strata subdivision size for dwellings will be considered on its merits based on: - compliance with other provisions of this DCP - retention of the heritage significance of individual heritage items or properties within
+PC11.
+Building design and siting:

-Conservation Areas Maximu um dwelling size PC10.
-Development promotes social inclusion, housing choice and affordability DS10.
-A mix of dwelling sizes to cater for a variety of individual housing needs addressing a spectrum of affordability is preferred Siting PC11. optimises competing considerations in the design and siting of new buildings ensures building setbacks and building height are appropriate for a site and the streetscape maximises solar access to living areas and private open space DS11.1 Siting of a building appropriately responds to factors such as: lot size and shape good streetscape principles (i.e. being similar to typical setbacks in the street, front and side) solar access for varying orientations visual and acoustic privacy the need for planting to screen and soften developments the need to provide an open and attractive outlook to new and existing dwellings, and to avoid overbearing neighbouring properties the need to achieve minimum standards of daylight and ventilation obstruction of views compliance with the provisions of SEPP65 (Design Quality of Residential Flat Development) and the requirements of the accompanying Apartment Design Guide Note: appropriate siting in a complex setting such as the Inner West LGA cannot be reduced to quantitative measures in all instances, as this fails to respond to individual differences in site and neighbourhood characteristics.
-On this basis, unless where specified, this DCP largely does not generally specify numeric setbacks or envelope provisions DS11.2 "Carriage style" development is not supported Note: "Carriage style" development aligned down the site with principal orientation to side boundaries rather than the street.
-This form of development is out of character with established development in residential zones and tends to create problems in terms of privacy and outlook, irrespective of setbacks and screen planting DS11.3 As a general rule, as many units as possible in new developments should be given a northerly orientation, subject to urban character considerations, and the desirability of avoiding "carriage style" development and excessive overshadowing
+- optimises competing considerations in the design and siting of new buildings - ensures building setbacks and building height are appropriate for a site and the streetscape - maximises solar access to living areas and private open space

+DS11.1 Siting of a building appropriately responds to factors such as:

+- lot size and shape - good streetscape principles (i.e. being similar to typical setbacks in the street, front and side) - solar access for varying orientations visual and acoustic privacy - the need for planting to screen and soften developments the need to provide an open and attractive outlook to new and existing dwellings, and to avoid overbearing neighbouring properties - the need to achieve minimum standards of daylight and ventilation - · obstruction of views - compliance with the provisions of SEPP 65 (Design Quality of Residential Flat Development) and the requirements of the accompanying Apartment Design Guide

+Note: appropriate siting in a complex setting such as the Inner West LGA cannot be reduced to quantitative measures in all instances, as this fails to respond to individual differences in site and neighbourhood characteristics.
+On this basis, unless where specified, this DCP largely does not generally specify numeric setbacks or envelope provisions

+DS11.2 "Carriage style" development is not supported

+Note: "Carriage style" development aligned down the site with principal orientation to side boundaries rather than the street.
+This form of development is out of character with established development in residential zones and tends to create problems in terms of privacy and outlook, irrespective of setbacks and screen planting

+DS11.3 As a general rule, as many units as possible in new developments should be given a northerly orientation, subject to urban character considerations, and the desirability of avoiding "carriage style" development and excessive overshadowing